Give the gift of Happy Socks, now on sale at Amazon

-When in doubt, give socks to the hard-to-shop-for people on your list—especially since today, Amazon is selling beloved Happy Socks at prices that are sure to knock your socks off.
+When in doubt, give socks to the hard-to-shop-for people on your list — especially since on Tuesday, Amazon is selling beloved Happy Socks at prices that will knock your socks off.

-Just note: This Gold Box deal is one-day only.
+Just note: This Gold Box deal is for one day only.
 So stock up on fun socks for your loved ones (or yourself) while prices are low, and keep everyone's feet cozy for the rest of winter.
 For more great deals, check out CNN Coupons.

 Note: The prices above reflect the retailer's listed price at the time of publication.